Z5T1/culfs/week02/week02.md

 ### The Good and Decent Way

+In this example we will verify the integrity of the source tarball, compile HexChat, make a package file out of it and install the package with the system's package manager.

+In preparation for this, uninstall the version of HexChat we just installed;
+otherwise the two builds will conflict.
+From the original HexChat source directory run:

+    sudo make uninstall

 #### Downloading and Verifying the Source Code

 Previously, we made no effort to verify the integrity of the source code.
 This